NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

       --workers=-1

 **************************
-Tokenization
+Text Tokenization
 **************************

-For Esperanto we use the standard `Byte-pair <https://en.wikipedia.org/wiki/Byte_pair_encoding>`_ encoding algorithm with 128, 512, and 1024 vocab size.
-It is worth noting that we have a relatively small training dataset (~250 hours).
-Usually, it is not enough data to train the best ARS model with a big vocab size (512 or 1024 BPE tokens).
-A smaller vocab size should be better in our case.
-We will check this statement further.
+We use the standard `Byte-pair <https://en.wikipedia.org/wiki/Byte_pair_encoding>`_ encoding algorithm with 128, 512, and 1024 vocabulary size.
+We found that 128 works best for relatively small Esperanto dataset (~250 hours).
+For larger dataset, one can get better results with larger vocabulary size (512…1024 BPE tokens).

 .. code-block:: bash